nidebroux/lumbosacral_segmentation/README.md

 ## Prediction

-The last script stands simply for the segmentation of data not used during the training with our new fine-tuned model.
+The last script stands for the segmentation of data not used during the training with our new fine-tuned model incorporated in the complete `deepseg` framework.

 The script can be found in [Custom_deepseg.ipynb](https://github.com/nidebroux/lumbosacral_segmentation/tree/master/scripts/Custom_deepseg.ipynb)